behooked/kafka-connector/README.md

 # kafka-connector
 ---
 The kafka-connector allows you to listen to topic(s) in a Kafka cluster.
-When messages are available it transforms them into the format requested from Behooked application.
-Subsequently it sends an event-notification via HTTP call to the dispatcher-service of Behooked.
+When messages are available it transforms them into the format requested from the dispatcher-service of Behooked application.
+Subsequently the kafka-connector sends an event-notification via a HTTP call to the dispatcher-service.

 ## How to start the kafka-connector:
 ---